Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 -- 175
 ```

+Rounds the input to the given bucket size.

 ### ceil / ceiling

-Computes the smallest integer that is greater than or equal to its argument.

 ```sql
 CEIL(3.22)
 -- 4
 ```

+Computes the smallest integer that is greater than or equal to its argument.

 ### div

-Performs integer division on its arguments.

 ```sql
 DIV(10, 2)